vbo/LiveRsync/README.md

 =========

 LiveRsync is a simple tool for Unix systems which provides real time synchronization of your files and directories with the remote machine.
-It written in python and based on rsync and ssh.
+It written in python and based on rsync.

 Installation and basic usage